The many faces of Sarajevo, Bosnia and Herzegovina

 Not only is it a visually intriguing city, but it’s also a treat for your taste buds!
 In the old city (and really, everywhere) good, cheap food is to be had in abundance!
 I can’t think of any other place where I have wandered in and out of bakeries and pastry shops just sampling this and that and not worrying about the prices.
 (Until the last day when we were trying to carefully allot our money to last long enough but not leave us with change we couldn’t exchange) We ate Ćevapi like it was going out of style.
 And because it was cold at night, we were constantly dropping by cute little cafes to warm up and drink hot chocolate or tea.
 It’s so much fun being able to try new places and foods without constantly watching the prices!

 We spent two days in Sarajevo and I think that was the perfect amount of time to see everything, although I would have liked to stay just one day more so I could keep eating, ha.
 Despite all the Ćevapi we ate (even in Croatia), I don’t have a single picture of it!
-It was never super aesthetically pleasing (only cute food photos, please), but it sure tasted good.
+It was never super aesthetically pleasing, but it sure tasted good.

 From the bad and the ugly to the good and the tasty, this city is one you will never forget!
 Next time I will post about the Tunnel Museum in Sarajevo.
 Not to be missed when you visit!